 Voice Broadcasting (Robocalls), Ringless Voicemail (RVMs), SMS, and other forms of automated communications are all very powerful and cost effective tools for individuals, organizations, and businesses to get their messages out to vast audiences.
-However, with these powerful methods of direct communication come some important responsibilities.
+However, with these powerful methods of direct communication comes with some important responsibilities.

 Each of the different communication technologies and the purposes for which they are used (i.e. telemarketing, political campaigns, and non-commercial purposes) are governed under specific legal frameworks and are regulated by federal and sometimes state agencies.

 The FCC (Federal Communications Commission) and the FTC (Federal Trade Commission) are the national agencies that regulate and enforce most of the federal laws dealing with automated communications such as voice broadcasts, RVMs and SMS.
-The Telephone Consumer Protection Act (TCPA) governs telemarketing calls, calls using automated dialers, calls using pre-recorded messages, and telemarketing using fax and SMS/text messaging.
+The Telephone Consumer Protection Act (TCPA) governs telemarketing calls; calls using automated dialers, calls using pre-recorded messages, and fax and SMS/text messaging.
 The FCC is mandated to regulate matters that fall under the TCPA.
-The Telemarketing Sales Rule’s (TSR) purpose is to prevent telemarketing fraud and to protect consumers from telemarketing scams.
+The Telemarketing Sales Rules (TSR) purpose is to prevent telemarketing fraud and to protect consumers from telemarketing scams.
 The FTC enforces the provisions of the Telemarketing Sales Rules.

-In general, businesses, organizations and individuals using autodialers and pre-recorded messages for commercial purposes are subject to a number of compliance requirements, including:
+In general, businesses, organizations and individuals using auto-dialers and pre-recorded messages for commercial purposes and are subject to a number of compliance requirements, including:

 – The need to obtain prior express written consent from the consumer;

-– Ensuring that the pre-recorded messages accurately identify the identity of the caller;
+– Ensuring that the pre-recorded messages accurately identifies the caller;

 – Ensuring that the pre-recorded messages provide information regarding the purpose of the call;